 Find a local pick your own farm here!

-Apple And Pumpkin U-Pick Orchards in Vermont in 2024, by county
+Pumpkin U-Pick Orchards in Northern Vermont in 2025, by county

 Remember to always check with the farm's own website or Facebook page before you go - or call or email them if they don't have a website or Facebook page.
 Conditions at the farms and crops can change literally overnight, so if you want to avoid a wasted trip out there - check with the farm directly before you go!
 If I cannot reach them, I DON'T GO!